CoalaWeb/coalaweb-docs/docs/joomla/extensions/hours/guide.md

 **Part 3 Zones**

-<div class="uk-alert">Note: If your site is multilingual leave blank and use the language files or a language override.</div>
+<div class="uk-alert">Note: If your site is multilingual leave text fields blank and use the language files or a language override.</div>

 In this section you set the specific information you want to be displayed for each of your avaliable **Zones**. **Pro** users get three options while **Core** get two.
 You can choose to turn a zone on or off as well as choose the **Title** text and turn on or off the individual parts **Date**, **Time** and **Zone**. *\[Figure-3c\]*